 - The ScreenRay isn't connected to the internet.
-This can happen if the ScreenRay has an unreliable WiFi network, if its Ethernet cable comes unplugged, or if the router it's connected to goes offline due to a power outage.
+This can happen if the ScreenRay was connected to an unreliable WiFi network, if its Ethernet cable comes unplugged, or if the router it's connected to goes offline.

-ScreenRays that lose their internet connection will continued to display cached content until restarted, but you may notice that YouTube videos are unable to play and time-sensitive data in Weather, Calendars, and News Feed presentations becomes increasingly stale.
+ScreenRays that lose their internet connection will continue to display cached content until restarted, but you may notice that YouTube videos are unable to play and that time-sensitive data in Weather, Calendars, and News Feed presentations becomes increasingly stale.
 Offline ScreenRays also can't receive the latest software updates and improvements.

-In most cases, the easiest way to get your ScreenRay back online is to restart it by disconnecting and reconnecting the power adapter.
+In most cases, the easiest way to get your ScreenRay back online is to restart it by disconnecting and reconnecting the power adapter, while leaving the ScreenRay plugged into the TV.
 You should see the blue power indicator light on your ScreenRay turn off and back on as it restarts, and it will reconnect to the internet if a familiar WiFi network or an Ethernet connection is available.